We recruit talent, empower survivors, and equip organisations to address the business risk of domestic abuse perpetration.

 “Domestic abuse is a personal issue and doesn’t affect work.”

-Research shows that 75% of domestic abuse victims are targeted at work, with an estimated £1.9 billion annual cost to UK businesses due to decreased productivity, time off and staff turnover.
+75% of abuse victims are targeted at work.
+The global cost of violence against women is $1.5 trillion.
+There’s a £17 bn annual cost to UK businesses from decreased productivity, time off and staff turnover.

 “Survivors don’t want their workplace to know what’s happening.“